HiteshTripathi2005/product-hunt/server/README.md

 - **Profile Management** with avatar upload support
 - **Password Hashing** using bcryptjs
 - **Protected Routes** with middleware validation
+- **Admin Authentication System** with separate login and authorization

 ### 📦 Product Management